dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/Codes/K3s/Basic/README.md

 ## Details on my K3s Cluster

+This folder consists of the normal way to create a 3-Node K3s cluster.

-For this case, I have set up a K3s cluster with:
+In this case, I have set up a K3s cluster with:

               1 Master node
               **************